 First off I was surprised to see that this was shredded, which the Bumblebee website describes as “great for dips and hors d’ouvres.
 It’s a bit late to make dip, and I wasn’t entirely sure what crabmeat had to do with whores or a desire to do over and start a new life, until I looked up the term online and saw that it actually means “appetizer.”
 Well butter my butt and call me Sally, I had no idea I was eating fancy food.
-I don’t even have a main course laid out for after I’m done shoveling this canned crab meat down my gullet.
+I don’t even have a main course laid out for after I’m done shoveling this canned crab meat down my food hole.

 Once you drain the can, the crab meat dries up nice and actually has a fine taste to it.
 Like you’d expect from a Bumblebee product, the crab meat doesn’t have that disgusting canned, ready to be stored until after the apocalypse taste to it.
 You can store it until after the apocalypse if you want, it’s good until October 2016.
 It isn’t exactly a meal in and of itself, unless you really like the pure taste of crab meat in which case I still say Bumblebee’s website is correct and the meat would go best as a dip or in a crab meat salad.
 The meat has a nice firm texture to it, and you can tell that Bumblebee did the best it could in getting out those little clear tendon pieces, although the meat isn’t completely devoid of them and you probably won’t notice them anyway.